 Hidden on the side of an old brick building on 10th Avenue and 29th Street is a curious and mostly overlooked little plaque.
 Dwarfed by the vast building sites that are currently dominating Manhattan’s West Side around the new Hudson Yard project, the plaque commemorates those who died and were mangled here.
 For this was once known as Death Avenue.

 The lovingly detailed plaque features a period photograph of this astonishing site, the steam locomotive running at street level surrounded by tenements, horses and children.
-It reads, “These old bricks and beams will never forget…in memory of the hundreds of people killed by freight liners on 10th Avenue.”
+It reads, “These old bricks and beams will never forget…In memory of the hundreds of people killed by freight-liners on 10th Ave.”
 The Death Avenue line circled back on 11th Avenue, with another operating on the East Side of Manhattan on 4th Avenue.
 Long before the subway lines and the elevated railroads, these deadly engines killed and mangled pedestrians by the dozens, with public outcry coming from the citizens of Hell’s Kitchen, Chelsea, and the West Village, which largely fell on deaf ears.

 Operated by the Hudson River Railroad, at one point the company, in one of the more peculiar chapters in New York history, hired actual cowboys from the West to ride their horses in front of the trains waving a red flag to warn passersby.
-These so called “West Side Cowboys” couldn’t prevent all the continuing fatalities and protests.
-In 1894, one Willie Lennon, who lost a leg to the trains, lit a bonfire on the tracks.
-In 1908, after the death of seven-year-old school boy Seth Low Hascamp, a march of 500 school children protested against the train which had acquired the chilling name “the Butcher.”
+These so called “West Side Cowboys” couldn’t prevent the continuing fatalities and protests.
+In 1894, one Willie Lennon, who lost a leg to the trains, protested by lighting a bonfire on the tracks.
+In 1908, after the death of seven-year-old school boy Seth Low Hascamp, 500 school children marched against the train that had acquired the chilling name “the Butcher.”